George L. Knox

+George Levi Knox (September 16, 1841 – August 24, 1927) was an American escaped slave, soldier, activist, publisher, and author in Indianapolis, Indiana.

-George Levi Knox (1841-1927) from Indianapolis Indiana, was born in Statesville, Tennessee to slave parents.
+Knox was born in Statesville, Tennessee, to enslaved parents.
 He was a runaway slave who served both the South and the North in the American Civil War.
 Later in life he published The Indianapolis Freeman from 1893 to 1926.
-He was an activist and a book author.
 Knox also owned a Negro league baseball team, Indianapolis's Barber B.B.C.

-His grandson, George L. Knox II, was a pilot with the Tuskegee Airman during World War II.
+His grandson George L. Knox II was a pilot with the Tuskegee Airman during World War II.

 Early life

-Knox was born in Statesville, Tennessee in 1841 and sold into slavery in 1844, at three years old.
-He married Auralia Susie Knox and together they had four children.
+Knox was born in Statesville, Tennessee, in 1841 and was sold into slavery in 1844, at three years of age.
+He married Auralia Susie Harvey in 1865 and together they had four children.

 During the Civil War his master took him to the front lines.
 Knox escaped and joined the Union where he accompanied the 55th Indiana Infantry Regiment.
+As a slave, Knox was taken by his master to the front lines to serve the Confederate States of America.
+He was able to escape and was welcomed by the Northern Union troops.
+He served with 55th Indiana Infantry Regiment as a teamster.
+Eventually he made his way to Indianapolis with the 55th and left the military service.